hakimiomari/hakimiomari/README.md

 <br>
 ## 🌱 I'm Currently working on:
 - Projects using Laravel, VUE js,Tailwind Css,
-- Scholl Management System using vue js and Laravel.
+- School Management System using vue js and Laravel.

 ## 💬 Ask Me About